 We look at this issue in the discussion that follows, beginning from a model of corporate esteem-seeking in the non-commercial sector.
 We shall see that there are grounds for concern about how far corporations can be incorporated in the economy of esteem.
 But before coming to that, it is worth noting that the prospect that they can be mobilized by a desire for esteem, however utopian it may be, is not entirely groundless.
 There are some empirical observations that suggest, contrary to standard economic doctrine, that corporations may be capable of being incorporated and mobilized within this discipline.

 Standard economic models suggest, for example, that buyers will be unwilling to pay a premium for products produced by socially responsible firms.
-Thus consumers may not like the fact that Acme Tire Corporation pollutes the air, but it is supposed in those models that they will realize that their own purchase of Acme tires will have a virtually unmeasurable affect on air quality.
+Thus consumers may not like the fact that Acme Tire Corporation pollutes the air, but it is supposed in those models that they will realize that their own purchase of Acme tires will have a virtually unmeasurable effect on air quality.
 And so it is predicted that if Acme tires sell for even a little less than those produced by a rival with a cleaner technology, consumers will buy from Acme.

-There is evidence, however, that people with an interest in virtuous corporate behavior, will prefer dealing with socially responsible firms even when they realize that their own purchases are too small to affect the outcomes they care about.
+There is evidence, however, that people with an interest in virtuous corporate behavior will prefer dealing with socially responsible firms even when they realize that their own purchases are too small to affect the outcomes they care about.
 Conventional economic theory predicted that consumers would not support Patagonia’s strategy of charging higher prices to cover the added cost of producing only environmentally friendly products.
 In the event, however, Patagonia has enjoyed consistently robust profits.
 Any consumer who stopped to ponder the matter would know that a single household’s jacket purchase decision would have no discernible impact on the fate of the planet.
 Even so, it appears that many consumers have been willing to pay higher prices in the name of a cause they care about (Reinhardt 1999).

 Nor does this example stand alone.
 Chipotle Mexican Grill, the restaurant chain, openly touts its willingness to incur higher costs by buying meats only from suppliers who do not treat their animals with hormones and antibiotics.
 Chipotle’s consumers are in no position to verify that claim, but the chain’s robust growth suggests that many view it as credible (Edwards 2015).
 Although no individual consumer would have an incentive to have Chipotle’s ingredients tested, investigative reporters have powerful incentives to do so.
 And Chipotle executives are undoubtedly aware of the dangers they would be courting if their claims about their healthful ingredients were discovered to be false.